ObjectOops/9SST706/speaker_notes.md

 - The OMB mandate may have come with or after the DHS recommendations.

 - The framework integrates cybersecurity, privacy, and supply chain risk management.

+## Slide 9 - NSA

+- The NSA actually seems to have a lot of oversight placed on it.
+- Although these bodies are listed on the NSA own website.

+- This court is a specialized federal court established by COngress via Article III of the Constitution.